-Mentors and teacher candidates plan for second semester teaching, including the timing and topic for the edTPA.
+Mentors and teacher candidates plan for second semester teaching.
 Using the TCA as a guide, teacher candidates collaborate with supervisors and mentors to identify areas of focus (e.g., planning, facilitating groups, questioning strategies, etc.).
 In February and March, teacher candidates complete formative TCA evaluations with their Mentors and Supervisors.
-Ideally, teacher candidates submit their edTPA prior to Spring Break.